 This set is close to what I have and is a good compromise of quality, utility and price.
 If you don’t need a whole set you can also purchase individually.

-Now that you have a proper hose and a place to hang it, you will want to maintain the hose so it gives you many years of service, considering the expense.
+Now that you have a proper hose and a place to hang it, you will want to maintain the hose so it gives you many years of service.

 - don’t run over it with the lawnmower and keep sharp objects like pruners, hedge shears, plant stakes, etc away from it – otherwise, you just end up with a really expensive soaker hose!